 How do you spend your days when you’re not at the gym?

-I’m a worker-owner of a fair trade coffee and chocolate company, parent of a two-and-a-half year old and 10-year old doggie Junebug, and spouse to fellow Movement member Byrd.
+I’m a worker-owner of a fair trade coffee and chocolate company, parent of a five-year-old and 12.5-year old doggie Junebug, and spouse to fellow Movement member Byrd.
 We love to laugh and walk and cook together.

 What do you think people would be surprised to know about you?

 I’m really sensitive.

 Any secret/hidden talents?

 I think I’m a pretty good cook and I love to feed people.